wizebin/nexuscript-twilio-sms-action/readme.md

 ## Description

-This nexuscript actions sends an sms message via twilio
+This nexuscript action sends an sms message via twilio